If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.

 However, if you will be a Fire Control Technician (FT), the A School occurs in Groton, Connecticut.

-Before A School, new sailors went to Basic Enlisted Submarine School for 9 weeks before the 18 week-long technical training.
+Before A School, new sailors attend Basic Enlisted Submarine School for 8 weeks before the 18-week-long technical training.

-While the first school is all about submarine systems, the technical training covers electricity and technical knowledge basics.
+While the first school is all about submarine systems, the technical training covers electronics and computer technology basics.

 As a Fire Control Technician, you learn the maintenance and operation of the electronic equipment related to submarine weapons systems.